 - Your Thinking Isn’t As Clear

 Heartbreak has the ability to cloud your thinking and create a lack of self-control.
 One study conducted at Florida State University demonstrated that individuals dealing with social exclusion are less likely to control themselves when it came to choices such as eating healthy foods rather than unhealthy foods or forcing themselves to follow through on a difficult task.
 Another study conducted at Case Western Reserve University demonstrated that those dealing with social exclusion performed worse on IQ tests than individuals who did not anticipate being socially excluded.

 - Love Is Similar to Drugs

-The activity in the brain that occurs when an individual views his or her ex is similar to the brain activity that occurs when a cocaine addict presents with physical symptoms of withdrawal.
-Luckily, other parts of the brain also have activity occurring in them when an individual views their ex, specifically in areas that govern behavioral adjustment and future thinking.
+The activity in the brain that occurs when an individual view their ex is similar to the brain activity that occurs when a cocaine addict the physical symptoms of withdrawal.
+Luckily, other parts of the brain also have activity occurring in them when an individual views their ex, specifically the areas that govern behavioral adjustment and future thinking.

 - Your Appetite Will Change

 Your appetite almost always becomes an issue when you are dealing with emotional pain.
 Those dealing with heartbreak will either experience a large increase in their appetite or a large decrease in their appetite.
 This will lead to either noticeable weight gain or weight loss, which should be kept in check due to the other health problems that come along with these weight changes.

 Heartbreak is an appropriate term for the grief that you experience when you lose a loved one because those who are dealing with heartbreak are more at risk for heart problems.
 While one well-known side effect of heartbreak known as cardiomyopathy can make it seem as though you are suffering a heart attack, some research has shown that those dealing with heartbreak are more at risk for atrial fibrillation, which can cause you to develop an irregular heartbeat.